patrick-paul/cp221/README.md

-# Patric Shao - Portfolio Website
+# Patrick Shao - Portfolio Website

-A professional portfolio website for Patric Shao, a BSc.
+A professional portfolio website for Patrick Shao, a BSc.
 Computer Science student at the University of Dodoma and a freelance web developer.

 ## Project Overview

-This portfolio website showcases Patric's skills, projects, and services in a visually striking and unique design.
+This portfolio website showcases Patrick's skills, projects, and services in a visually striking and unique design.
 The website is built using only HTML, CSS, and JavaScript, with a focus on creative layouts, smooth animations, and interactive elements.

 ## Features